AlvinCen/full-pos/README.md

 - `npm run server`: Starts the Express backend dev server using `ts-node-dev`.
 - `npm run prisma:generate`: Generates the Prisma Client based on your schema.
 - `npm run prisma:deploy`: Applies pending database migrations.
+- `npm run prisma:seed`: Populates the database with seed data.
 - `npm run prisma:migrate`: A convenience script that runs `deploy` and then `seed`.
 Use this for initial setup.
 - `npm run prisma:studio`: Opens the Prisma Studio to view and manage your data.